What is a Second Mortgage?

 A second mortgage is a secured loan that allows you to borrow money in exchange for putting your home up as collateral when you already have an existing mortgage on the home.
 It’s called a “second” mortgage because it is second in line to your property title should you default on your mortgage.

 You’re able to borrow more money based on your home equity.
 As you pay off your first mortgage, you’re building up your equity.
-It also increases if the market value of your home increases.
+Home equity also increases if the market value of your home increases or if you renovate your home.
 A second mortgage allows you to borrow money by unlocking your home equity, which means that you won’t have to sell your home in order to access your equity.

 There’s also a maximum limit to how much you can borrow that takes into account all mortgages and HELOCs secured against the property.
 For example, you won’t be able to re-borrow an additional 100% of the value of your home with a second mortgage on top of an already existing mortgage.
 This limit, called a combined loan-to-value ratio (LTV), is usually 80%.